kaguya-shinomiya-is-god/c/README.md

 CHECK THE BRANCHS FOR MORE

 Future Projects Ideias:
-RPG Battle Simulator
+-RPG Battle Simulator
-Fractal Generator
+-Fractal Generator